October 11, 2015

 At the day’s halfway point, we were faced with two options: follow the traditional Camino route or take a short cut by continuing on the busy highway.
-The traditional route was five miles longer but was described as “scenic and beautiful,” and since we’re doing the Camino to see beautiful terrain and not walk busy roads, we opted for the longer route, and because I have shifted my attitude, I agreed to add five miles to my hike.
+The traditional route was five miles longer but was described as “scenic and beautiful,” and since we’re doing the Camino to see beautiful terrain and not to walk busy roads, we opted for the longer route.
+Because I have shifted my attitude, I agreed to add five miles to my hike.

 It was so very, very worth it.
 It took us through multiple small villages and striking mountain terrain.
 The verdant fields had cows, horses, sheep, goats, and donkeys, and the tenor of their cowbells sounded like wind chimes.
 Sadly, there were no ponies–we’re out of pony country now.
 (Bummer)